Guischweizer/Data-gather/README.md

 - **Gravatar Lookup** – Retrieve public profile data from [Gravatar](https://gravatar.com) using email hash.
 - **DuckDuckGo Search** – Perform OSINT keyword-based searches for names or emails.
 - **IntelligenceX Integration** – Check if an email appears in breaches or leaks.
-- **AI-Powered Analysis** – Uses OpenAI GPT to analyze and summarize findings.
+- **Dual AI Analysis** – Choose between OpenAI GPT or Google's Gemini for intelligent analysis of findings
 - **Rich Terminal Output** – Uses `rich` for clean, formatted output.
 - **Docker-ready** – Easily containerizable for isolated environments.
 - **Command-line Interface** – Run with simple flags like `--email` or `--name`.